Hill30/NGScroller/README.md

 * **buffer-size - value**, optional - number of items requested from the datasource in a single request.
 The default is 10 and the minimal value is 3
 * **padding - value**, optional - extra height added to the visible area for the purpose of determining when the items should be created/destroyed.
 The value is relative to the visible height of the area, the default is 0.5 and the minimal value is 0.3
+* **is-loading - name**, optional - if provided a boolean value indicating whether there are any pending load requests will be placed in the member with the said name on the scope associated with the viewport.
+If the viewport is the window, the value will be placed on the $rootScope
+* **top-visible - name**, optional - if provided a reference to the item currently in the topmost visible position will be placed in the member with the said name on the scope associated with the viewport.
+If the viewport is the window, the value will be placed on the $rootScope
+* **top-visible-element - name**, optional - if provided a reference to the DOM element currently in the topmost visible position will be placed in the member with the said name on the scope associated with the viewport.
+If the viewport is the window, the value will be placed on the $rootScope
+* **top-visible-scope - name**, optional - if provided a reference to the scope created for the item currently in the topmost visible position will be placed in the member with the said name on the scope associated with the viewport.
+If the viewport is the window, the value will be placed on the $rootScope

 ###Data Source
 Data source is an object to be used by the ngScroll directive to access the data.